Use The Complete Retirement Planner to take Ben Franklin's advice, "If you fail to plan, you are planning to fail."

 Enter the following information, by spouse (if married):

-- Use different return rates for before (take more risk?) and after (take less risk?) retirement.
+Use different return rates for before (take more risk?) and after (take less risk?) retirement for each type of savings.

 Great for "what if" scenarios!